 (Raleigh, N.C.)
-Smith Anderson, the largest law firm in North Carolina’s Research Triangle area, has welcomed seven attorneys to the firm since January.
+Smith Anderson, the largest law firm in North Carolina’s Research Triangle area, has welcomed six attorneys to the firm since January.
 The newest additions will carry forward the firm’s growth of key practice areas, including life sciences, mergers and acquisitions, finance, health care and trusts and estates.

 Ansley Chapman Cella is a new partner in the firm’s Trusts and Estates group and has assisted closely-held business owners and high-net-worth individuals with estate planning matters for over twenty years.
 Cella advises on tax and non-tax aspects of lifetime and post-mortem wealth transfers, business succession, asset protection and charitable planning.

 Prior to joining Smith Anderson, Cella practiced trusts and estates law at a Raleigh law firm.
 She received her J.D. from the University of South Carolina School of Law.
 She also obtained a Master of Laws degree, which provided her advanced, specialized legal training in estate planning, and that allows her to work in a multinational legal environment.